2004 Serbian local elections: North Bačka District

 Local elections were held in all three municipalities in the North Bačka District, and the Alliance of Vojvodina Hungarians won the mayoralties in all three jurisdictions.
 In Subotica, the party won a narrow victory over the Democratic Party; in the two other municipalities, candidates of the party won in local alliances with the Democrats.

 Subotica

 Results of the election for the Municipal Assembly of Subotica:

+Imre Kern was re-elected to the assembly from the second position on the Alliance of Vojvodina Hungarians list.

 Bačka Topola

 Results of the election for the Municipal Assembly of Bačka Topola:

 Future parliamentarian Árpád Fremond appeared on the list of the Alliance of Vojvodina Hungarians, although he was not awarded a mandate on this occasion.

 Mali Iđoš

 Results of the election for the Municipal Assembly of Mali Iđoš:

 South Bačka District

 Elections were held in the one city (Novi Sad) and all eleven separate municipalities in the South Bačka District.

 The City of Novi Sad comprises two municipalities (the City municipality of Novi Sad and Petrovaradin), although their powers are very limited relative to the city government.
 Unlike Belgrade, Niš, and Vranje, Novi Sad does not have directly elected municipal assemblies.

 The Radical Party performed unexpectedly well in South Bačka, narrowly winning the mayoral contest in Novi Sad and also winning the mayoralties of five other municipalities.
 The Democratic Party and G17 won two mayoral contests apiece, a candidate of the People's Democratic Party won in Bečej, and independent candidate Branko Gajin won in Srbobran.